nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 The public methods of the `AutocompleteEngine` class are:

-- `suggestCommand(String userInput)` - Suggests a command _(including it's arguments)_ based on the user input.
+- `suggestCommand(String userInput)`: Suggests a command _(including it's arguments)_ based on the user input.
-- `autocompleteCommand(String userInput, String commandSuggestion)` - Returns the new user input when the user autocompletes the command.
+- `autocompleteCommand(String userInput, String commandSuggestion)`: Returns the new user input when the user autocompletes the command.

 New methods in the `Model` interface for the autocomplete feature include: